Alyson Hau: Teen Time on RTHK Radio 3

-Hau joined RTHK Radio 3's Teen Time on 12 June 2006 as co-host, which was part of the new relaunch for the program.
-Teen Time is aired from Monday to Friday at 9pm to 10pm.
-Teen Time is sponsored by the Education and Manpower Bureau of Hong Kong.
-The programme features interviews with students, academic-related professionals, discussion on youth-oriented issues, music features, and celebrity interviews.
+Hau became a co-host on RTHK Radio 3's Teen Time on June 12, 2006, as part of the program's relaunch.
+Teen Time airs from Monday to Friday, from 9 pm to 10 pm, and is sponsored by the Education and Manpower Bureau of Hong Kong.
+The program includes interviews with students and academic professionals, discussions on youth-oriented issues, music features, and celebrity interviews.

-Teen Time can also be found on Sunday's Young Post from South China Morning Post as they are the corresponding column for their Hot Picks.
+Teen Time can also be found in Sunday's Young Post from South China Morning Post as it is the corresponding column for their Hot Picks.
 Teen Time has been on the air since 1993.
-Segments from Teen Time includes Artist Profile, Backstage, Songbite, Request and Question of the Week.
-Teen Time is there to provide students an opportunity to relax and improve in their English speaking skills.
-Another aspect to Teen Time is presenting students to related issues and interests with two segments, Open Space and Around Town.
-Therefore, Teen Time is valuable in helping to enhance students do well when they enter into higher levels in school.
+Segments from Teen Time include Artist Profile, Backstage, Songbite, Request, and Question of the Week.
+Teen Time is there to provide students an opportunity to relax and improve their English speaking skills.
+Another aspect of Teen Time is presenting students with related issues and interests through two segments, Open Space and Around Town.
+Therefore, Teen Time is valuable in helping students do well when they enter higher levels in school.

 Since the beginning of 2007, Hau has been the sole host of Teen Time.